massoncheg/forgejo-docs/docs/admin/actions/runner-installation.md

 $ useradd --create-home runner
 ```

-If the runner will be using Docker or Podman, ensure the `runner` user had access to the docker/podman socket.
+If the runner will be using Docker (or rootful Podman through the Docker shim), ensure the `runner` user had access to the docker/podman socket.
 If you are using Docker, run:

 ```shell